Short-rate models with stochastic discontinuities: a PDE approach: Numerical results

 We observe that, while the effect of the jumps on the num\'eraire is evident, the jump in the RFR results in only a minor discontinuity in the ZCB price in CASE 3, becoming more pronounced in CASE 4.

 Suppose that we are interested in pricing ZCBs when the spot rate ranges within the interval $[-0.5,1]$.
-The finite difference approximation to the closed-form formula (\ref{ZCBpriceGeneral}) is obtained by the Crank-Nicolson scheme with $\Delta x= 0.005$ and $\Delta t= 0.004$.
+The finite difference approximation to the closed-form formula (\ref{ZCBpriceGeneral}) is obtained by the Crank-Nicolson scheme with $\Delta x= 0.005$ and {$\Delta t= 0.002$}.
 The computational domain selected by the procedure described in Appendix \ref{Localization} is $[-1.6,2.065]$ in CASE 1 and CASE 2 and a bit larger, namely $[-5.1204,5.6196]$ in CASE 3 and CASE 4.

+{To illustrate the effect of the imposed boundary conditions and their impact on the quality of the numerical solution in the inner region $[-0.5,1]$, we plot in Figure \ref{Errori} the absolute error between the exact and numerical solutions over the entire localized spatial domain for Cases 2 and 3.
+As previously stated, the errors at the boundary are rapidly damped and do not affect the quality of the approximate solution in the inner region.}

-In all cases, the correctness of the PDE formulation and the precision of the discretization scheme (up to an overall order of $10^{-6}$) are evident in Figures \ref{ZCB_CASO2}, \ref{ZCB_CASO3}, and \ref{ZCB_CASO4}, where the exact and numerical solutions are plotted together with their absolute and relative errors.
+In all cases, the correctness of the PDE formulation and the precision of the discretization scheme ({up to an overall order of $10^{-6}$ or $10^{-7}$ in the observation region $[-0.5,1]$}) are evident in Figures \ref{ZCB_CASO2}, \ref{ZCB_CASO3}, and \ref{ZCB_CASO4}, where the exact and numerical solutions are plotted together with their absolute and relative errors. {We observe that the exact and numerical solutions are visually indistinguishable to the human eye.}